FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 ## What is a hackfest?

 Having spun up hackfests at three different companies, I have a firm idea in mind when I propose them.
-Briefly, it's a day for people to work on whatever they way.
+Briefly, it's a day for people to work on whatever they want.

 There are a few basics: